- What is a weighted blanket?

 What is a weighted blanket?

-Just as the name suggests, a weighted blanket is a blanket that has a little more weight than a typical blanket.
+A weighted blanket is designed to add a gentle weighted pressure to the body, which can soothe and calm the body and mind.
 Sizes and weights can range; smaller, lighter blankets for children can weigh as little as five pounds, while larger blankets can weigh 25 pounds or more.
-The weighted element of the blanket usually comes in the form of tiny pellets made out of plastic or glass that are pocketed into the blanket.
-The added weight is purported to have therapeutic properties that calm anxiety, ease insomnia, reduce stress, improve sleep, and encourage a more relaxed mood
+The weight typically comes from tiny glass or plastic beads that are sewn into pockets in the blanket.
+(At Baloo, we use only 100% glass beads - never plastic!)
+The added weight has been shown to have therapeutic properties that calm anxiety, ease insomnia, reduce stress, improve sleep, and encourage relaxation.

 Although their popularity appears to have exploded recently, weighted blankets have actually been around for decades in the medical community.
-Originally used to treat anxiety and autism spectrum disorders, it was noted that a heavier blanket often calmed patients and helped them sleep more soundly.
-Over the last few years, thanks to the wonder and power of the internet, these therapeutic tools have made their way into the mainstream.
-Access to weighted blankets has increased and more and more people outside the medical community are employing them in their day-to-day life, seeking relief from everyday stress, insomnia, and even PTSD.
+Originally used to treat anxiety and autism spectrum disorders, it was noted that a heavier blanket often calmed users and helped them sleep more soundly.
+However these benefits aren't limited to those seeking help with a specific medical need; weighted blankets are now beloved by many for their help with general relaxation and comfort, as well as relief from stress, insomnia, restless leg syndrome, and even PTSD.